 A Simple Buying Guide

 Before you start, you will need a camera of some sort.
 Seeing that even modern smart phone cameras are up to the task these days, you should be able to get your hands on some sort of light capturing device.
-I would nearly always recommend a person to buy a Digital Single Lens Reflex (DSLR) camera when looking to advance their photography skills.
+I would nearly always recommend a person to buy a Digital Single Lens Reflex (DSLR) or mirrorless camera when looking to advance their photography skills.
 A DSLR is based on a traditional 35mm film camera with interchangeable lenses.
 There is a huge market of used and new DSLRs available to you and there is almost always a camera to suit everyone’s budget.
 I primarily shoot Canon, so most of my experience is based around this brand but if you stick to the big brands (Nikon, Sony etc…) you’re not going to go too far wrong.

 MP – Megapixel: The amount of pixels a camera is capable of capturing.